 - Use your hot water sparingly.
 Most hot water tanks can retain heat for up to 24-72 hours.

 Once the power outage is over, you should carefully assess the damage to your home and see what repair work, if any, needs to be done.
 You can also start slowly restoring your home back to normal by completing the following:

 - If your main power switch is off, double-check that all of your appliances and electronics are unplugged before you turn it back on, to protect yourself from a power surge and the damage that comes with it.

 - If your main water supply was off, turn it back on.

 - Fill your hot water heater with water before you turn it back on.

 - Replace anything that you used from your emergency kit such as batteries, medical supplies, and non-perishable food.

 - Check the food in your refrigerator and freezer for spoilage and throw out anything that isn’t safe to eat.

-- Check to confirm that you don’t have any frozen or burst pipes
+- Check to confirm that you don’t have any frozen or burst pipes.

+Knowing how to prepare for a power outage can make an enormous difference, especially when winter weather turns harsh.
+Nobody wants to deal with losing power.
 When you make it out of a life-threatening situation like a winter power outage, the last thing you need is more stress trying to repair the winter weather damage to your home.
 Your local restoration experts at ServiceMaster Restore can help you determine how bad the damage is, what can be saved, and what needs to be repaired or replaced.
-They can help you get back on the path to recovery and make your house a home again after a winter storm.
+They can help you get back on the path to recovery and make your house a home again.